ddfreyne/stoneship-site/content/cv.md

 ### Software Engineer, SoundCloud

-June 2013 - present (2+ years)
+June 2013 - present (4+ years)

 * Built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program, including a flexible logic engine to handle frequently-changing business needs

-* Brought consistency to the team’s projects to improve maintenance and operations
+* Brought consistency to projects to improve maintenance and operations

 * Improved stability and reduced the risk of changes causing outages

-* Pushed the team towards being fast to react to emergencies, and deliver results in a predictable way
+* Introduced design documents to the team, now adopted company-wide

-* Introduced design documents and set a standard for API documentation
+* Worked closely with the customer support team to improve their processes and tooling

 ### Software Engineer, MediaGeniX NG